Akhmedjan Essimov: Chairman of JSC EXPO-2017 (2015–2017)

 During EXPO-2017, 220 official events were organized attended by 28 heads of states, 13 speakers and secretaries general of parliaments, 10 prime ministers, 26 deputy prime ministers, 70 ministers and 48 vice ministers.
 39 agreements were signed by participant countries with representative of business, scientific and educational circles of Kazakhstan in energy, construction and investment sectors.
 193 revolutionary ‘green’ technologies were demonstrated, the dominant part of which is being successfully implemented in Kazakhstan.

 On account of budget optimization, Astana EXPO-2017 National Company saved KZT 364 billion: 44.6% of the project initial cost.
 The Exhibition gave a considerable multiplicative effect to the economy of Kazakhstan.
 Over 1,400 small and middle scale business enterprises received orders for delivery of commodities and services for KZT 640 billion.
 Over 50 K jobs were created.
 The demand for tour operator services grew almost twofold.
 The number of enterprises in Astana grew by over 10%.
 The Astana budget tax revenues grew 1.2 times.

-“The capital of Kazakhstan found itself in the focus of global attention; close attention and interest of the whole world.
-Astana won in the nomination of the “City of the Future” by the National Geographic version.
-Besides, Kazakhstan joined the list of the countries worth visiting by the New York Times version...
-In total, under EXPO over 6,000 various events were held.
-Our country strengthened its image as a dynamically developing state of the Eurasian Region.
-The phenomenon of EXPO promoted productive and intensive interaction of science, business and society,” declared President of Kazakhstan at the EXPO-2017 Closure Ceremony.
+“Astana, the capital of Kazakhstan, attracted significant international attention in connection with EXPO 2017.
+The city was named “City of the Future” by National Geographic, and Kazakhstan was included in The New York Times list of recommended travel destinations.
+During the EXPO, more than 6,000 events were held.
+According to statements made by the President of Kazakhstan at the closing ceremony of EXPO 2017, the event contributed to increased interaction among science, business, and society, and was presented as reflecting the country’s development within the Eurasian region.

 EXPO-2017 was highly appraised by foreign visitors.

 The EXPO-2017 Heritage facilities continue functioning as tourist attractions.